Brown-ECON2020-Master/hw-intro/README.md

 **Aims:**
-1. Getting started with Git, GitHub, and Python.
-All of these will be used in the whole course.
+1. Getting started with Git and GitHub.
-2. Get accustomed to using GitHub Classroom for downloading and submitting your assignment.
+1. Get accustomed to using GitHub for downloading and submitting your assignment.
+1. Set up the environment for using Python.

 **Tasks:**
 1. Read [GitHub Classroom Guide for Students](https://github.com/jfiksel/github-classroom-for-students)